Neural network representation of tensor network and chiral states: Tensor network states

-Thus, a neural network state with $|V|$ visible units is a $|V|$-dimensional tensor of bond dimension $2$.
-In particular, each visible unit corresponds to an input variable to the tensor.
-As a restatement of Corollary \ref{rbmq}, \begin{corollary} Any tensor $M$ can be arbitrarily well approximated by a restricted Boltzmann machine with $w_{jk}\in\mathbf R, h_j\in\mathbf C$, provided that the number $|H|$ of hidden units is the number of nonzero elements in $M$.
-In general, $|H|\le\prod_{j\in[k]}d_j$. \end{corollary}
+Thus, a neural network state with $|V|$ visible units is a $|V|$-dimensional tensor with bond dimension $2$.
+Indeed, each visible unit corresponds to an input variable to the tensor.
+As a restatement of Corollary \ref{rbmq}, \begin{corollary} Any $l$-dimensional tensor $T$ can be arbitrarily well approximated by a restricted Boltzmann machine with $w_{jk}\in\mathbb R, h_j\in\mathbb C$, provided that the number $|H|$ of hidden units is the number of nonzero elements in $T$.
+In general, $|H|\le\prod_{j=1}^ld_j$. \end{corollary}